In-State Lateral will need to complete:

 - This is the second step in the employment process for lateral applicants.

 - The most qualified applicants will be contacted by a police department background investigator via email, mail and/or telephone to be scheduled for a background interview.

 - The most qualified applicants will be given a polygraph examination (lie detector test) administered by a trained, professional examiner.
 The test will confirm information noted on the applicant's background investigation packet.

 - Applicants will be evaluated by a licensed psychologist.

 - Applicants will undergo a complete medical examination administered by an AZPOST certified physician.

-- Upon successful completion of the entire employment process, applicants may receive a final offer of employment.
-All final appointments will be made by the Chief of Police.
+- All final selections will be made by the Chief of Police.
+Upon successful completion of the entire employment process and selection by the Chief, applicants may receive a final offer of employment.